digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## VPC Endpoints (Gateway)

 - Provide private access to S3 and DynamoDB
-- Per servuice per region
+- Per service per region
 - Prefix List added to route table => Gateway Endpoint
 - Highly Avaible (HA across all AZs in region by default)
 - Endpoint policy is used to control what it can access
-- Regional .. can't access crosss-region services
+- Regional .. can't access cross-region services
 - Prevent Leak Buckets - S3 Bucket can be set to private only by allowing access ONLY from a gateway endpoint.